English Colony of Barcelona Football Team: Sociedad de Foot-Ball de Barcelona (1894–96)

 In the spring of 1895, football in Barcelona was already played by several junior and senior teams, and the winning teams were awarded medals.
-There are already many Catalans in these teams: G. Busquets, J. Busquets, Serra, Puiggener, Arcola, Tordo, Suñé, Batlle, Soler, Farré, Montañés, Ramírez, Molera, Cerdá, Codina or Arancitia.
+There are already many Catalans in these teams: G. Busquets, J. Busquets, A. Serra, Puiggener, Arcola, Tordo, J. Suñé, Batlle, Soler, Farré, Montañés, Ramírez, Molera, Cerdá, Codina or Arancitia.
 But despite this strength, the club's many problems with the owners of the velodrome complicated the existence of the company, which had to look for another course.